Rug Information and Care

 The quality measurement for a woven rug is calculated by the number of fibers in a given area of one square meter.

-So as a example I will use Traditional Design Rug that has the amount of 400,000 points of fiber per square meter, this is an indication that it is a reasonably Good Quality Rug.
+For example, a Traditional Design Rug that has the amount of 400,000 points of fiber per square meter in a heat-set, is reasonably Good Quality Rug.

 Question?
 How to compare the quality of one rug to another?